Joeyh021/notes/src/cs118/oop.md

 ## Abstract Classes and Interfaces

-- Abstract classes are are classes that contain one or more `abstract` methods.
+- Abstract classes are classes that contain one or more `abstract` methods.
   - A class must be declared `abstract`
   - Abstract methods have no body, ie are unimplemented.
   - The idea of them is to generalise behaviour, and leave it up to subclasses to implement